andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-05-gelfand-algebra-chunk7-pascals-triangle.md

 title: "Gelfand: Chunk 7 - Pascal's Triangle."
 description: "It's a Thing of Beauty."
 category:
-tags: [gelfand, pascals-triangle]
+tags: [gelfand, powers, square-of-a-sum, difference-of-squares, pascals-triangle]
 ---
 {% include JB/setup %}

 ## Pascal's Triangle
-The introduciton to Pascal's triangle section of Gelfand has a _lot_ of explanation.
-The author clearly wants you to mentally arrive at the triangle via the process of constructing it ourselves.

-He then gets you to use the triangle to do some otherwise-difficult power-work.
+The introduciton to Pascal's triangle section of Gelfand has a _lot_ of explanation, combining and extending Powers, Squares-of-the-Sum and Differences-of_Squares up to lofty heights of cubes and beyond.
+He clearly wants you to mentally arrive at the triangle via the process of constructing it ourselves so you'd better brace yourself and get to it.
+The pay-back?
+You can use Pascal's triangle to do some otherwise-difficult power-work by hand.

 ### Problem 82 (a) Compute $11^3$